• Skip to content

 The InSIGHT OUT!
 Digital Storytelling Workshops give a visual voice to participants growing up in environments of uncertainty, discrimination, fear and violence, and guide them to explore their creative vision.
 As they learn to document their own lives through photography, they grow in confidence and leadership skills, empower themselves and heal.
 This pilot workshop was tailored to LGBTQ participants and also designed to be a visual advocacy project.

-The workshops at the Next Generation Center, Bronx, NY and NJ were developed and adapted from my experiences as senior trainer, editor and advisor to the international InSIGHT Out!
+The workshops at the Next Generation Center, Bronx, NY and NJ were developed and adapted from my experiences as senior trainer, editor, and advisor to the international InSIGHT Out!
 Photography and Creative Exchange Project, based in Bangkok, Thailand.

 Filed Under: DOCUMENTARY, EXHIBITIONS, GLBTQ Tagged With: documentary, fine art photography, gender ambiguity, LBGTQ